- All About Sleep

 - Sleep and Your 4- to 7-Month-Old

-By this age, your baby should be on the way toward an established sleep pattern, including several naps a day and at least 7 or 8 hours of sleep at night.
+By this age, your baby should have a regular sleep pattern, with a few naps a day and a stretch of about 5 or 6 hours at night.

 - Sleep and Your 8- to 12-Month-Old

-Certain sleep problems may crop up as your child approaches the first birthday, often due to his or her increased awareness of "separateness" from you.
+Certain sleep problems may crop up as your child approaches the first birthday, often as he or she becomes aware of time spent away from you.

 - Sleep and Your Preschooler